enyiakwu/enyiakwu/README.md

 ## I am a computer 💻 professional, developer and life student!

 - 🏗️ I'm currently automating processes at the best remote company [CrossOver for work](https://www.crossover.com)
-- 👀 I’m interested in cloud technologies, infrastructure automation and implementing and adoption of DevOps practices
+- 👀 I’m interested in cloud technologies, infrastructure automation and implementation and the adoption of DevOps practices
 - 🌱 I'm currently learning everything, everyday (a life student remember 👆 )
 - 💞️ 2022 Goals: Contribute more to Open Source projects...
 - 📰 Fun fact: I love to draw (creative designs), cycling and swimming 🏊‍♂️